-Name Address Q1 Where have you installed the new lamp(s)?
-Hall/landing Kitchen Living Room Bathroom Bedroom Other (please specify) Q2 Were you already using energy saving lamps before installing the new ones?
-(Please circle how many you already had fitted) 1 2 3 4 5 6 6+ Q3 Would you buy energy saving lamps anyway, without this offer being made available?
-Yes No Don't know Q4 Do you use your lighting more or less than before installing low energy lamps?
-Much less A bit less About the same A bit more Much more Q5 Are you likely to fit another energy saving bulb when the current one(s) fail?
-Yes No Don't know Q6 What do you think are the main advantages of energy saving lamps?
-(Tick all that apply) Save energy Better for the environment Save money They last longer Q7 What do you think are the main disadvantages?
-(Tick all that apply) Different tone of light They are ugly Take time to brighten up
+Name

+Address

+04 11.11/1

+Q1 Where have you installed the new Hall/landing

+lamp(s)?
+Kitchen

+Living Room Bathroom

+Bedroom

 Other (please specify)

+Other (please specify)

+Q2 Were you already using energy saving lamps before installing the new ones?
+(Please circle how many you already had fitted) 1 2 3 4 5 6 6+

+Q3 Would you buy energy saving lamps Yes

+-,- anyway, without this offer being made No

+available?
+Don't know

+Q4 Do you use your lighting more or less Much less

+than before installing low energy lamps?
+A bit less

+About the same

+A bit more

+Much more

+0 5 And you like hat a fit and then an annual action Vac

+Q5 Are you likely to fit another energy saving bulb when the current one(s) fail?
+Yes

+build when the current one(s) fail?
+No Don't know

+Don't know

+Q6 What do you think are the main Save energy

+-,- advantages of energy saving lamps?
+Better for the environment

+(Tick all that apply) Save money

+They last longer

+, 0

+Q7 What do you think are the main Different tone of light

+disadvantages?
+(Tick all that apply) They are ugly

+Take time to brighten up

+Otner (please specify)

-Q8 What is your overall level of satisfaction on Very satisfied
+Q8 What is your overall level of satisfaction Very satisfied

 with the lamps you have received?
 Quite satisfied

-1 Neither satisfied nor dissatisfied
+Ne either satisfied nor dissatisfied

 Not very satisfied

 Not at all satisfied

--

-Q9 If you answered 'Not very satisfied' ('Not at all satisfied' in Q8, please explain
+Q9 If you answered 'Not very satisfied' or 'Not at all satisfied' in Q8, please explain

-ļ